openid/fapi/FAPI_1.0/openid-financial-api-part-1-1_0.md

 ## 5.1 Introduction

-The OIDF FAPI security profile specifies security requirements for API resources protected by the OAuth 2.0 Authorization Framework that consists of [RFC6749], [RFC6750], [RFC7636], and other specifications.
+The OIDF FAPI security profile specifies security requirements for API resources protected by the OAuth 2.0 Authorization Framework that consists of [RFC 6749], [RFC 6750], [RFC 7636], and other specifications.

 FAPI Security Profile 1.0 - Part 1: Baseline and [Part 2: Advanced][Part2] specify different levels of security.
 The characteristics required of the tokens are different and the methods to obtain tokens are explained separately.
 This document specifies the baseline security provisions.